Rate of Vehicle Purchase for Clunker and Close-to-Clunkers:

 We estimate the importance of household liquidity for the effect of the Car Allowance Rebate System (CARS) on vehicle transactions.
 We measure the average program impact by comparing households with “clunkers” eligible for CARS to households with similar vehicles that were ineligible.
 The liquidity provided by CARS contributed to its larger than anticipated take-up.
 Clunkers with existing loans, which required immediate repayment upon trade-in, were traded-in at much lower rates, an effect consistent with liquidity constraints and distinguishable from that of other debt, household income, and the size of the program subsidy.
 Household debt capacity did not measurably constrain participation.

 Daniel Green, Brian T. Melzer, Jonathan A. Parker, and Arcenis Rojas, Accelerator or Brake?
-Cash for Clunkers, Household Liquidity, and Aggregate Demand, NBER Working Paper w22878, 2016.
+Cash for Clunkers, Household Liquidity, and Aggregate Demand, NBER Working Paper No. 22878, March 2017.